Bachelor of Science in Nursing (B.S.N.)

 Assessment Technologies Institute (ATI)

 The faculty of the School of Nursing has adopted the comprehensive program developed by Assessment Technologies Institute, LLC (ATI) as an assessment of student learning and preparation for success on the NCLEX-RN licensing examination.
 The ATI program is initiated during the application process for incoming students when the TEAS (Test of Essential Academic Skills) is administered and continues with learning assessments used throughout the program.
-Purchase of the ATI materials is broken down into two payments.
-One at the beginning of the program and a second payment during the final semester, purchase is mandatory.
+Purchase of the ATI materials is broken down into two payments: one at the beginning of the program and a second payment during the final semester.
+Purchase is mandatory.
 Completion of all ATI materials/exams, as designated in each course syllabus falling within a given semester, is required.
-The learning materials are designed to increase student confidence in computer-based testing, and to improve application of nursing process, critical thinking skills, and competencies required of new graduates in nursing to pass the NCLEX-RN.
+The learning materials are designed to increase student confidence in computer-based testing, and to improve the application of nursing process, critical thinking skills, and competencies required of new graduates in nursing to pass the NCLEX-RN.
 Our goal is to ensure that students are well prepared academically and experientially for the licensing examination and practice in the rapidly changing healthcare environment.

 Transfer Students